bengfarrell/rgf-blog/content/blog/2012-06-07-review-and-award-bragging-carpe-durham-and-wral-out-and-about-bandidos.md

 ---
-title: "Review of Bandido's and Award Bragging -- Carpe Durham and WRAL Out and About"
+title: "Review of Bandido's and Award Bragging—Carpe Durham and WRAL Out and About"
 date: "2012-06-07"
 categories:
   - "announcements"